realthk/asyncpioneer/README.md

   ```

 ## Options
+**serial_bridge**:
+If set to `true`, a 100ms delay will be added between sequential telnet commands.
+This pause is necessary for those connecting connecting to their amp with an RS-232 to Ethernet bridge.
+Without the delay, the connection to the amp becomes unreliable and eventually fails.
+Default value, if not specified in `configuration.yaml`, is `false`.

 **last_radio_station**:
 If not set, "next track" button in radio tuner mode will simply send "next station" command to the amp, which is not convenient, if you only have a few stations stored in the amp's memory.
 If this is set to eg. "B03", then sending a "next track" command when listening to "B03" will result in a "select A01 station" command.
 Likewise, a "previous track" on "A01" results in "select B03 station".